-In Fig. 3A we clearly distinguish two regimes: For n = 1 - 3, a rapid increase of the CO bond strength is observed, while for $n \ge 4$ the CO binding energy E_B changes only slowly with Pt layer thickness.
-In fact a slight increase is found for thicker Pt layers which can be traced to the beginning of strain relaxation within the Pt film as some dislocations were observed for n = 8 ML in STM (Fig. 2).
+In Fig. 3(a) we clearly distinguish two regimes: For n = 1-3, a rapid increase of the CO bond strength is observed, while for $n \ge 4$ the CO binding energy $E_B$ changes only slowly with Pt layer thickness.
+In fact, a slight increase is found for thicker Pt layers which can be traced to the beginning of strain relaxation within the Pt film as some dislocations were observed for n = 8 ML in STM (Fig. 2).
 Up to n = 4 ML the film remained perfectly flat and retains its hexagonal structure as confirmed by atomically resolved STM.

-Assuming a pre-factor for desorption of $k_0 = 10^{15} \text{ s}^{-1}$ which seems a reasonable value for on-top bonded CO on a transition metal surface [12], CO binding energies of 0.99 eV (1st layer), 1.21 eV (2nd layer) and about 1.30 - 1.35 eV for higher layers are derived.
+Assuming a prefactor for desorption of $k_0 = 10^{15} \text{ s}^{-1}$ which seems a reasonable value for on-top bonded CO on a transition metal surface [12], CO binding energies of 0.99 eV (first layer), 1.21 eV (second layer), and about 1.30-1.35 eV for higher layers are derived.

-To further support our analysis and to deepen our understanding of the adsorbatesubstrate interaction, first principles density-functional theory (DFT) calculations with the generalized gradient approximation (GGA) of Perdew et al. [13] were performed using the Vienna ab initio simulation package (VASP) [14, 15].
-The projector augmented wave (PAW) method [16, 17] was used to accurately describe the CO bonding situation.
+To further support our analysis and to deepen our understanding of the adsorbate-substrate interaction, first principles density-functional theory (DFT) calculations with the generalized gradient approximation (GGA) of Perdew et al. [13] were performed using the Vienna ab initio simulation package (VASP) [14].
+The projector augmented wave method [15,16] was used to accurately describe the CO bonding situation.
 The surface was modeled by a four layer thick Ru(0001) substrate slab with one to five overlayers of laterally compressed Pt in a $p(2 \times 2)$ surface unit cell.
-The in-plane Pt-Pt nearest neighbor distance was set to the theoretical Ru equilibrium value of 2.73 Å. For reference purposes, CO binding energies were also computed on an unstrained four layer Pt(111) slab with its computed nearest neighbor distance of 2.82 Å and on a four layer Pt slab compressed by 3.2% to match the theoretical Ru lattice constant of 2.73 Å. The latter slab thus served as a model for an infinitely thick stack of laterally compressed Pt overlayers, especially as adsorption energies change by less than 3 meV when doubling the number of layers to 8.
-In all calculations, the two bottom Ru or Pt layers were kept fixed at their truncated bulk positions whereas all other layers were relaxed such that the forces on each atom were below 0.02 eV/Å. An energy cut-off of 400 eV and a $4 \times 4 \times 1$ k point grid proved sufficient to obtain converged total energies.
+The in-plane Pt-Pt nearest neighbor distance was set to the theoretical Ru equilibrium value of 2.73 Å. For reference purposes, CO binding energies were also computed on an unstrained four layer Pt(111)slab with its computed nearest neighbor distance of 2.82 Å and on a four layer Pt slab compressed by 3.2% to match the theoretical Ru lattice constant of 2.73 Å. The latter slab thus served as a model for a laterally compressed Pt(111) crystal, especially as adsorption energies change by less than 3 meV when doubling the number of layers to 8.
+In all calculations, the two bottom Ru or Pt layers were kept fixed at their truncated bulk positions, whereas all other layers were relaxed such that the forces on each atom were below 0.02 eV/Å. An energy cutoff of 400 eV and a $4 \times 4 \times 1$ k point grid proved sufficient to obtain converged total energies.

-In order to avoid any errors induced by the GGA due to a different chemical bonding situation [18] the CO molecule was fixed to the on-top position, in accordance with IRAS - data.
-The change of the adsorption energies as a function of the number of deposited Pt layers are thus reliable.
-The obtained on-top binding energies of CO on nPt/Ru(0001) for a $p(2 \times 2)$ overlayer (coverage $\theta{CO} = 0.25$ ML) are shown in Fig. 3B.
-As already seen in the experiments, the effects of the Ru(0001) substrate and the compression of the Pt layers are clearly separable: Within the accuracy of our DFT calculations, adsorption energies have on Ru(0001).
-Adsorption energies of CO on 1Pt/Ru(0001) and, to a somewhat lower extent, 2Pt/Ru(0001) are found to be clearly lower compared to compressed Pt(111), due to the presence of the underlying Ru(0001) substrate.
+In order to avoid any errors induced by the GGA due to a different chemical bonding situation [17] the CO molecule was fixed to the on-top position, in accordance with IRAS data.
+The change of the adsorption energies as a function of the number of deposited Pt layers is thus reliable.
+The obtained on-top binding energies of CO on nPt/Ru(0001) for a $p(2 \times 2)$ overlayer (coverage $\theta{CO} = 0.25$ ML) are shown in Fig. 3(b).
+As already seen in the experiments, the effects of the Ru(0001) substrate and the compression of the Pt layers are clearly separable: Within the accuracy of our DFT calculations, adsorption energies have converged to the value obtained on a strained pure Pt slab starting with the third Pt layer on Ru(0001).
+Adsorption energies of CO on 1Pt/Ru(0001)and, to a somewhat lower extent, 2Pt/Ru(0001), are found to be clearly lower compared to compressed Pt(111), due to the presence of the underlying Ru(0001)substrate.